jose-reyes-me/projects/README.md

 # Jose Reyes – Engineering Portfolio

 Welcome to my engineering portfolio.
-This repository documents my work on autonomous robotic systems, with a focus on sensing, control, and mechanical integration.
+This shows my work on autonomous robotic systems, with a focus on sensing, control, and mechanical integration.
 The primary project highlighted here is **PlowZilla**, an autonomous robot designed for the EGME 456 Messy Room Competition.

 ---